carlocorsato/carlocorsato.github.io-test/_pages/home.md

 layout: home
 permalink: /
 logo_omit: true
-excerpt: "T3D an interdisciplinary exploration of the concept of three-dimensionality and its impact on the arts and sciences"
+excerpt: "Thinking 3D an interdisciplinary exploration of the concept of three-dimensionality and its impact on the arts and sciences"
 search_omit: true
 ---